MavenCode/whale/ab/README.md

 ```console
 $ docker-compose up
 ```
-Remember to change the necessary parameters if using Compose.
+Remember to change the necessary parameters in `docker-compose.yml` if using Compose.